-Applied AI Is Not a Web Service
+Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

-Applied AI Is Not a Web Service
+Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 The most common mistake in AI projects?
 Treating AI like a web service — a stateless endpoint you call and forget.
 This mental model works for CRUD APIs.
 It fails catastrophically for AI systems.

 Applied AI requires a fundamentally different approach: treating AI as a living system with its own lifecycle, dependencies, and failure modes.
+The teams that understand this ship systems that work.
+The teams that don’t ship demos that degrade.
+See concrete examples in MTRobot and Steve Trading Bot.

 The web service mental model

-Traditional web services are relatively simple:
+Traditional web services are relatively simple from an operational standpoint:

-Why AI breaks this model
+Why AI breaks every assumption of the web service model

 1. State is everywhere